allbin/error-reporting/README.md

 `ER.setHeader(<string>)` quick way to set global report header.
 Same as running `setConfig({ ... header: <string> })`.

+`ER.sendDebug()` Takes an string array or string and send input string(s).
+Message not shown to user.

 `ER.getConfig()` Returns the current config options.

 `ER.getError()` Returns the error object if an error has been detected or has been submitted through [`setError(err)`](#manually-triggered-error-report).
 Otherwise returns null.

 `ER.getStatus()` Returns the status of the error report if an error has been detected or submitted.
 Possible return values are:

 - null
 - detected - Report is in the process of being composed.